 Nevada National Security Site Tour

-Anyone visiting Nevada, especially the Las Vegas area, should most definitely peeling back the onion when it comes to Nevada history.
-And trust me, there are so many satisfying directions to go with this, but one thread you can really immerse yourself in is Atomic Nevada.
-Yep, the National Atomic Testing Museum is located not far from the Strip, but you can really kick your history lesson up a notch by snagging a spot on a tour to the Nevada National Security Site.
+Anyone visiting the Silver State, especially the Las Vegas area, should most definitely immerse themselves in Nevada’s fascinating slice of atomic history.
+The National Atomic Testing Museum is located not far from the Strip, but you can really kick your history lesson up a notch by snagging a spot on a tour of the Nevada National Security Site.

-Formerly known as the Nevada Test Site, this is the area located about 65 miles north of Las Vegas, and where scientists conducted hundreds of above and below ground nuclear tests from the 1951 all the way through 1992.
-Most of these tests were conducted to gain a better understanding of nuclear warfare and was of vital importance to national security.
-During this era, the United States was on the brink of the Cold War, and used this extremely remote section of Nevada to better understand the capabilities of nuclear weaponry in an effort to protect the nation.
+Formerly known as the Nevada Test Site, this is the area located about 65 miles north of Las Vegas where scientists conducted hundreds of above- and below-ground nuclear tests from 1951 all the way through 1992.
+During this era, the United States was on the brink of the Cold War, and tests were conducted in this extremely remote section of Nevada to better understand the capabilities of nuclear weaponry in an effort to protect the nation.

-By snagging a spot on the National Security Site Tour, visitors can count on accessing over 250 miles of the National Security Site, an area that’s otherwise completely off limits to the general public.
-Tour participants are required to complete a badging form, and possess proper identification in order to partake in the tour – but lets all come to terms with the fact that this detail makes it all the more exciting, right?
+By snagging a spot on this tour, visitors can count on accessing over 250 miles of the Nevada National Security Site, an area that’s otherwise completely off limits to the general public.
+Tour participants are screened in advance and must possess proper identification in order to partake in the tour—but let’s all agree that this detail makes it all the more exciting, right?

 MAJOR POINTS OF INTEREST

-Completely separate from Yucca Mountain and notorious Area 51 – expect no access to these areas ‘cause you aren’t going to get in there.
-Instead, wrap your brain around seven amazing points of interest you will most definitely check out on the tour.
+Completely separate from Yucca Mountain and notorious Area 51, don’t expect access to these areas on the Nevada National Security Site tour.
+Instead, wrap your brain around seven amazing points of interest you will most definitely get to see.

 As the Nevada Test Site was 65 miles north of Las Vegas, it didn’t take long for workers to realize this was a bit of an intense daily commute.
-When nuclear testing began in 1951, all workers needed a bit of a home base that didn’t require them to drive 120 miles a day.
-As a result, the community of Mercury, Nevada was established and used as a bit of a home base.
+When nuclear testing began in 1951, employees needed a bit of a home base that didn’t require them to drive 130 miles a day.
+As a result, the community of Mercury, Nevada was established.
 While no one actually resided within town, dormitories were constructed in case anyone needed to stay overnight.
-Almost every amenity one might every possibly imagine existed within Mercury, including a maintenance shop, healthcare, cafeteria, movie theater, health center, an eight-lane bowling alley, an Olympic-sized pool and a chapel to accommodate Sunday worshipers of all faiths.
+Almost every amenity one might possibly imagine existed within Mercury, including a maintenance shop, medical services, cafeteria, movie theater, health center, an eight-lane bowling alley, an Olympic-sized pool, and a chapel to accommodate Sunday worshipers of all faiths.

-All of the areas covered on the tour are fascinating, but Frenchman Flat is certainly a particular high point.
-On this dry lake bed, five above and below ground nuclear tests were conducted including Annie, the very first test.
-In preparation for this test, the Federal Civil Defense Administration constructed “a typical American community”, outfitted with houses, utility stations, automobiles, furniture, appliances, food, and even mannequins simulation the people who might live in the town.
+All of the areas covered on the tour are fascinating, but Frenchman Flat is certainly a high point.
+On this dry lake bed, five above- and below-ground nuclear tests were conducted, including Annie, the very first test.
+In preparation for this test, the Federal Civil Defense Administration constructed “a typical American community,” outfitted with houses, utility stations, automobiles, furniture, appliances, food, and even mannequins simulating the people who might live in the town.
 Interestingly enough, this test was witnessed by a whopping 600 observers and media, overlooking from News Knob.
-Today, visitors can see remnants from this “town” that withstood the blast, including a bank vault, motel and private residence infrastructure, train tracks and more.
+Today, visitors can see remnants from this “town” that withstood the blast, including a bank vault, motel, private residence infrastructure, train tracks, and more.

 Nonproliferation Test and Evaluation Complex